0o-de-lally/0L-operator-notes/README.md

 onboard val --skip-mining --autopay-file <path to your autopay_batch.json file --upstream_peer http://localhost:8080
 ```

+# Refreshing RPC peers

+All 0L services require the HTTP addresses of fullnodes that are operating RPC services.
+Meaning they can ingest transaction to the network.
+As a validator ordinarily this will be your `localhost:8080`, but it also needs a list of upstream RPC peers at times to bootstrap information, and compare sync.

+You can manually update the `upstream_nodes` are set in `0L.toml` to a list of upstream peers.
+Or you can set this from a "playlist" file.

+`ol init --rpc-playlist`

-# Validators with Rotated Keys
+# Validator Accounts with Rotated Keys

 Usually any mnemonic derives a default `account address` for those keys.
 However an account address is decoupled from the mnemonic.
-Meaning, the account can be linked to a different mnemonic, by "key rotation".
+Meaning, the account can be linked to a different mnemonic, by "key rotation", WITHOUT changing the address.

 Unless you explicitly say so, the 0L tools will assume you are using the *DERIVED ADDRESS* connected to the mnemonic, and you may get failed transactions.

 That all said, the solution is to make sure your `0L.toml` file has the intended account address and authkey.